-A postsecondary institution has the discretion to require additional documentation if it is determined that the existing documentation is incomplete or inadequate to ascertain the existence of a disability or the need for accommodations.
-With a student's written permission, a telephone consultation with an evaluator to update or clarify information regarding the disability may be sufficient to complete the existing documentation.
+A postsecondary institution has the discretion to require additional documentation if it is determined that the submitted documentation is incomplete or inadequate to ascertain the existence of a disability or the need for accommodations.
 Any cost incurred in obtaining additional documentation when the original records are inadequate for postsecondary purposes is borne by the student.
 If the existing documentation is complete, but the postsecondary institution desires a second professional opinion, the postsecondary institution bears the cost.

-Comprehensive disability documentation should include the following six components.
+At a minimum, comprehensive disability documentation should include the following four components.
 It is important to note that some reports may be comprehensive in some components and less so in others.
 Professional judgment is important in determining if a specific component is adequate.
 This may depend on the nature of the disability and the type(s) of services and accommodations being requested: